 We don’t want to throw a bunch of recommendations at you and hope that something sticks.
-Instead, as a starting point, we carefully chose the most valuable tips, why it’s important to implement them, and how to hold yourself accountable so that you actually put them into action.
+Instead, as a starting point, we carefully chose the most valuable tips, why it’s essential to implement them, and how to hold yourself accountable so that you put them into action.

 1. Block time off on the calendar

-If you’re in and out of meetings all day, or you’re unable to put aside at least a few hours for yourself, try blocking time off on the calendar for deep work.
-You can do this by either blocking off certain hours every day or blocking off entire days to be “no meeting” days.
-This type of intensely focused, uninterrupted work time has been shown to increase productivity and strengthen feelings of fulfillment on the job.
+If you’re in and out of meetings all day, or you can’t put aside at least a few hours for yourself, try blocking time off on the calendar for deep work.
+You can do this by blocking off certain hours every day or blocking off entire days to be “no meeting” days.
+This type of intensely focused, uninterrupted work time has increased productivity and strengthened feelings of fulfillment on the job.

 Block off small increments.
 At first, it may feel a bit awkward to put blocks on your calendar.
 After all, you don’t want people to think that you don’t have time for them.
 This is a totally understandable feeling – setting boundaries can be uncomfortable at first.
 To ease into this change, we recommend blocking off small increments (around 30 minutes to an hour) and then gradually increase the amount of time as you become more comfortable.

 Be transparent.
 It’ll help to let your team know about this change before you start.
 That way, nobody will misunderstand your intentions or encroach on that time.
 You can even encourage your team members to join you if they feel it’ll benefit them!

 Use the time for you.
 It may be tempting to use your time block to sneak onto Slack to answer unread messages or chat with a direct report who wants to catch up with you.
 Try to resist that temptation and focus on using this time in a way that will benefit you.
 This means tackling whatever will make your life easier or better – whether that’s getting deliverables done, investing in your personal development, or using the space to decompress.

 2. Identify your most productive working hours